Georgetown EMBA Prepares Students for Entrepreneurship

-Other notable EMBA graduates and students in entrepreneurship include Margarita Womack (EMBA’19), owner of Al Sur Latin Kitchen; Tracy Pilone (EMBA’20), president and co-founder of Element 84; Sarah Gordon (EMBA’20), CEO of Gordy’s Pickle Jar; Cady North (EMBA’15), founder and CEO of North Financial Advisors; and Teresa Goody (EMBA’15), founder and CEO of The Goody Group.
+Other notable EMBA graduates and students in entrepreneurship include Margarita Womack (EMBA’19), owner of Latin Goodness Foods; Tracy Pilone (EMBA’20), president and co-founder of Element 84; Josh Ellars (EMBA’15), founder of Patri; and Cady North (EMBA’15), founder and CEO of North Financial Advisors.

 Entrepreneurship is not the most common career path after the EMBA program, but according to Farhat, everything taught in the curriculum can be put to use in founding a new venture.
 For Siller, the degree was an important foundation for her career after Georgetown.
 “The MBA is just the start of the conversation.
 [Going forward] Georgetown is going to play a role in my life and in my business.”